Abbi Pulling: F1 Academy

 Pulling returned for the 2024 season with Rodin Carlin, now rebranded as Rodin Motorsport, and representing Alpine.
 In Round 1 at Jeddah, Pulling won her first podiums of the season when she finished in second for Races 1 and 2.
 She later inherited the win for Race 2 after race winner Doriane Pin was given a post-race time penalty for crossing the finishing line twice at racing speed.
 This is Pulling's debut win of the series.
 In Round 2 at Miami, Pulling qualified in pole position in both races and led every single lap to claim victory in both races, only missing out on the fastest lap in Race 1 for a double grand chelem.
 In Round 3 at Barcelona, Pulling achieved her second grand chelem in Race 1 while earning her fourth consecutive race win in F1 Academy.
 Despite also qualifying in pole position for Race 2, her race win streak was broken after she was overtaken at the start by Chloe Chambers to finish the race in second.
 In Round 4 at Zandvoort, Pulling claimed her third grand chelem in Race 1 and continued her podium finish run by finishing in third in Race 2.

-After a 4 week break, Pulling extended her lead in the championship at Singapore after winning Races 1 and 2 while claiming her fourth grand chelem in Race 2.
+After a four-week break, Pulling extended her lead in the championship at Singapore after winning Races 1 and 2 while claiming her fourth grand chelem in Race 2.
 In Round 5 at Qatar, she finished Race 1 in second and initially won the championship after Race 2 was cancelled.
 However, a third race at the season finale in Abu Dhabi was added, allowing second-placed Pin to re-enter championship contention; the amount of points available expanded to 84 with an 83-point gap between the two.
-In qualifying, Pulling took all three poles for the season finale and scored 6 points to secure the drivers' championship.
+In qualifying, Pulling took all three poles for the season finale and scored six points to secure the drivers' championship.
 She ended the season with a win for Races 1 and 2 and finished Race 3 in second, becoming the first F1 Academy driver to achieve a perfect podium record while also securing a record of nine wins in a season.
 Pulling subsequently announced her departure from the Alpine Affiliate programme.

-2025

-Pulling returned to the 2025 season in a supporting role as a mentor to fellow Rodin Motorsport teammate Ella Lloyd as well as a mentor during the September rookie test.
+Pulling returned to the 2025 season in a supporting role as a mentor to fellow Rodin Motorsport teammate Ella Lloyd, as well as a mentor during the September rookie test.
+Pulling is also a part-time co-commentator for F1 Academy alongside regular commentators Chris McCarthy and Alice Powell.